MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Azure.Service.md

 ### [Update-AzureDisk](./Update-AzureDisk.md)
-Changes the label of a disk in the azure_2 disk repository.
+Changes the label of a disk in the Azure disk repository.

 ### [Update-AzureVMImage](./Update-AzureVMImage.md)